Letrozole 2.5mg Tab.

 Before taking letrozole tablets, there are several precautions you need to keep in mind.

-• It can pass into breast milk and may harm a nursing baby.
-If you are breastfeeding, you should talk to your healthcare provider before taking letrozole.
+• If you are breastfeeding, you should talk to your healthcare provider before taking letrozole.

-• It can increase the risk of osteoporosis and bone fractures.
-If you have a history of osteoporosis or bone fractures, or if you have other risk factors for these conditions, your healthcare provider may monitor your bone density during treatment with letrozole.
+• If you have a history of osteoporosis or bone fractures, or if you have other risk factors for these conditions, your healthcare provider may monitor your bone density during treatment with letrozole.

-• It can cause dizziness or drowsiness, so you should avoid driving or operating heavy machinery until you know how the medication affects you.
+• Avoid driving or operating heavy machinery as it can cause dizziness, until you know how the medication affects you.

-• It can interact with other medications, including some over-the-counter medications and supplements.
-Tell your healthcare provider about all medications you are taking, including vitamins and herbal supplements.
+• It can interact with other medications so infrom your healthcare provider about all medications you are taking, including vitamins and herbal supplements.

 • It can cause hot flashes and other symptoms of menopause.
 If these symptoms are bothersome, your healthcare provider may recommend treatments to help manage them.